- Posted by Megan Paquin

-Last week, Poston Communications served as the official sponsor, publisher and editor of the Legal Marketing Association’s Annual Conference Daily News, and we also shared our insights on thought leadership in the B2B space with the Public Relations Society of America’s Georgia Chapter.
+Last month, Poston Communications shared crisis communications strategies with the Legal Marketing Association, and we also shared our insights on leadership with ADEPT Leadership.
 Many of our team members also serve in leadership roles for various public relations, legal and other professional associations and community organizations.
 We believe that our commitment to continuous improvement puts us at the forefront of the industries we serve.

 It is also why we join the public relations industry in celebrating April as Accreditation in Public Relations Month.
 APR is a mark of distinction for practitioners who have demonstrated an understanding and commitment to a Code of Ethics and the ability to think and plan at the strategic level.

 In 2012, I became accredited and consider my experience earning the credential to be one of the most rewarding in my career.
+Account Supervisor Kali Hammond is also pursuing accreditation and will complete final testing later this year.
 APR candidates are required to demonstrate their knowledge, expertise and commitment to ethical practices, sound judgement, strategic perspective, best practices and the use of the research-planning-implementation-evaluation process.
 It is a rigorous process in which candidates must first successfully present their knowledge to a panel of three accredited peers.
 The review panel is followed by a comprehensive, computer-based examination to test candidates’ practical knowledge and decision-making abilities.